Tutorial: llmPrompt SwiftUI

 Installing your self-signed certificate

-laptop$ cd YOUR*TUTORIALS
+laptop$ cd /YOUR:TUTORIALS/

-laptop$ scp -i reactive.pem ubuntu@YOUR_SERVER_IP:reactive/chatterd.crt chatterd.crt
+laptop$ scp -i agentic.pem ubuntu@YOUR_SERVER_IP:agentic/harnessd.crt harnessd.crt

-Install your chatterd.crt onto your iOS:
+Install your harnessd.crt onto your iOS:

 On iOS simulator

-To test the installation, launch a web browser on the simulator and access your server
+To test the installation, launch a web browser on the simulator and access your server at https://YOUR_SERVER_IP/ (you’d have to enable your / API to do this test).

 On iOS device